spryker/spryker-docs/docs/scos/dev/developer-guides/202108.0/development-guide/back-end/data-manipulation/payment-methods/direct-debit-example-implementation/implementation-of-direct-debit-in-yves.md

 title: Implementation of Direct Debit in Yves
 description: Usually, the first step of the Direct Debit payment method implementation is set-up on Yves.
 This article provides step-by-step instructions on how to do that.
 originalLink: https://documentation.spryker.com/2021080/docs/dd-fe-implementation
+originalArticleId: 880e1ada-7fdd-44e3-9909-32df91999cf6
 redirect_from:
   - /2021080/docs/dd-fe-implementation
   - /2021080/docs/en/dd-fe-implementation
+  - /docs/dd-fe-implementation
+  - /docs/en/dd-fe-implementation
 ---

 Usually, the first step of the Direct Debit payment method implementation is set-up on Yves.
 This article provides step-by-step instructions on how to do that.

 ## Prerequisites
 Prior to proceeding with the first step, the form creation, add a new module on the project level in Yves - for example, the `PaymentMethods` module.
-If you haven't had any experience in creating a new module yet, see [Tutorial - Adding a New Module](/docs/scos/dev/developer-guides/202001.0/development-guide/back-end/data-manipulation/data-enrichment/extending-spryker/adding-a-new-module.html).
+If you haven't had any experience in creating a new module yet, see [Tutorial - Adding a New Module](/docs/scos/dev/developer-guides/{{ page.version }}/development-guide/back-end/data-manipulation/data-enrichment/extending-spryker/adding-a-new-module.html).
 Create a *Form* folder in the module.

 ## Creating a Form
 The starting point is to create the form in Yves.